ourresearch/MEDOC-postgres/README.md

-# MEDOC (MEdline DOwnloading Contrivance)
+# medoc (MEdline DOwnloading Contrivance)

-More information about MEDOC on OMICTools website or on MEDOC's publication on arXiv.org:
+More information about medoc on OMICTools website or on medoc's publication on arXiv.org:

 * https://arxiv.org/abs/1710.06590

 * https://omictools.com/medline-downloading-contrivance-tool

-## About MEDOC
+## About medoc

 ### Development